Date of Report: July 26, 2020

 This is the door into the waiting room with the red dot signifying the hole in the roof that allegedly was caused by the chlorine cylinder.

-I’ve added a satellite image from Google Earth to give you a clearer understanding of the spot the chlorine cylinder is alleged to have struck.
+We’ve added a satellite image from Google Earth to give you a clearer understanding of the spot the chlorine cylinder is alleged to have struck.

 OPCW – The Damage